randallli/randallli.github.io/cup.md

 * Give everyone a cup of water.

 ## Begin:
 * Raise your cups and say "Cheers".
+This lets everyone know you are ready to play.

 ## Lose
 * Spill your cup of water.